ramyaDhanush/ramyaDhanush/README.md

 ## I'm a Software developer and avid learner

 - 😍 Working as Front End Developer
-- 💕 Passionate BackEnd development and building APIs
+- 💕 Passionate about BackEnd development and building APIs
 - ✔  Curious learner
 - 💖 Hobby : Solving problems and development🧬
 - 🤞  Reading Fantasy books📚